-I get you to want to look stylish while walking the streets of New York City, but this might be one of the more important travel tips.
+I get you to want to look stylish while walking the streets of New York City, but this might be one of the more important New York tips.
 I urge you to wear comfortable shoes because you are going to be walking A LOT!

 If you want cuter shoes for photos, I’d suggest throwing them in your bag to change out!